 This shows that Unreal Engine and Unity are roughly even with respect to my criteria.
 I've decided that its worth switching to Unreal Engine with the aim to using it for other personal projects in the future.

 I've followed a number of tutorials and online courses for UE4.
 The UE4 source code is messy but it has a number of interesting features.
 It supports hot-reloading of dynamic linked libraries (DLLs) for incorporating changes during development –this even applies to the UE4 editor itself.
-Second, it has an internal representation of all C++ objects in order to support advanced features like Blueprints, type system reflection, garbage collection, and dynamic event binding.
+Second, it has an internal representation of most C++ objects in order to support advanced features like Blueprints subclasses, type system reflection, garbage collection, and dynamic event binding.
 This internal representation is automatically generated by the Unreal Header Tool (UHT) to keep the system internals in sync during development.
 Lastly, UE4 supports a pretty cool render graph system (RDG) that's used to minimize shader hitching, draw calls, and texture rebinds while also supporting fine-grained culling.
-So fancy!
+Fancy!

 In the process of learning UE4, I upgraded my aging PC with a new Intel i9-9900k and Nvidia GeForce GTX 1080.
 I've also managed to create a minimalist version of my Godot prototype in Unreal but without any input processing.
 That will be my goal for next week.
 Stay tuned!